 - the organisation of events/seminars/workshops/exchange of good practice for cooperation, networking, awareness raising and peer-learning purposes

-- the organisation of mobility activities for young people and/or youth workers in order to test tools and methods developed by the partnership.
+- the organisation of mobility activities for youth workers in order to test tools and methods developed by the partnership.
 Please note that mobility activities must be secondary to the main objectives of the action, and must be instrumental to and underpin the achievement of these objectives

 Setting up a project

 A Capacity Building project in the field of youth consists of four stages, which start even before the project proposal is selected for funding

 e.g. 1) Project identification and initiation; 2) Project preparation, design and planning; 3) Project implementation and monitoring of activities; and 4) Project review and impact assessment.